(This is a guest blog by Charles Walsh.)

 High-performance leadership aligns diverse employees together into a cohesive, high-performance team committed to achieving the organization’s vision, mission, and goals, while maintaining a balance between managerial effectiveness and leadership influence and impact.
 At the same time, high-performance leaders enable each individual within the team to perform at his or her personal best–adding value to the employee, customers, and ultimately the organization.

 High-performance leaders create and sustain leading-edge, world-class enterprises that are sustainable even in difficult times.
 To do so demands a positive personal passion for performance that aligns and balances the organization.

-The following graphics illustrate the alignment and balance necessary for high-performance and strategic alignment.
+The graphics in this article illustrate the alignment and balance necessary for high-performance and strategic alignment.
 At the core is the customer.
 Managers must drive results towards customer satisfaction and value.
 Doing this well requires a holistic, integrated balance across all four quadrants:

 Being aligned and balanced across all four quadrants enables a high-performance leadership mindset that adapts to uncertainty while exploiting unfolding events.
 Such maximizes effectiveness and impact!

 High-performance leaders create alignment and balance in and across these four areas to achieve and sustain excellent results.